 A standard micro model assumes people maximize a stable utility function with correct beliefs and unlimited cognitive capacity.
-Behavioral economics relaxes those assumptions in (at least) two ways:
+Behavioural economics relaxes those assumptions in structured ways:

 Limited attention and salience